 When you have a rash, it can be itchy and uncomfortable.
 But the good news is that rashes are not serious or life-threatening most of the time.
 Rashes such as eczema, contact dermatitis, and psoriasis are uncomfortable, but they are not life-threatening or contagious.

 Rashes are typically treated with over-the-counter remedies such as cortisone cream.
 However, some rashes are a cause for concern because they can signal a greater problem, such as a disease, infection, or allergic reaction.

 When to Worry About a Rash in Adults?

 - When you have a fever with a rash: You should see a doctor right away or go to the emergency room if you have a fever and a rash simultaneously.
 The fever could indicate an infection such as measles, herpes, mononucleosis, shingles, or scarlet fever.

-- When the rash covers your whole body: When a rash is covering a large portion of your body, it can be a sign of a severe allergic reaction, or a serious infection that needs medical treatment.
+- When the rash covers your whole body: When a rash covers a large portion of your body, it can be a sign of a severe allergic reaction or a serious infection that needs medical treatment.

 - If you get blisters: You could be reacting to medication or having an allergic reaction if the rash consists of blisters or open sores.

 - If you are in pain: If you are in pain from a rash, it is important to get it checked out by a doctor as quickly as possible.
 Pain from a rash can signal an infection, such as shingles, which requires medical treatment.